 Correspondence courses eventually went the way of the comptometer, but the learn-at-home experience remained in high demand.
 By the late 1990s, technological advances meant new opportunities for nontraditional learning.
 Academic Extension first began offering online courses in the academic year 1996-97, with an enrollment of 34.
 Over the next fifteen years, Academic Extension served over 30,000 students through the Distance Education program.

 Classes in bird study, citizenship, or practical electricity are no longer offered through Extension, but many subjects have remained of interest over the years.
 With assistance from the Extension Division, the UO Department of Botany campaigned in 1921 to preserve wildflowers, trees, and shrubs along highways and parks.
-Academic Extension now supports cultural exploration and preservation through UO Insight Seminars, Behind the Lens, Nordic Film Series, and by assisting with camps, institutes and seminars for a range of organizations and campus partners.
+Academic Extension now supports cultural exploration and preservation through UO Insight Seminars, and by assisting with camps, institutes and seminars for a range of organizations and campus partners.

 In the 1920s, Extension encouraged teachers to become students as well, offering special reading circle courses in secondary school methods, teaching for inexperienced teachers, rural school management and health education, and educational psychology.
 Today, Academic Extension offers Professional Development for Educators courses through multiple program collaboration with the College of Education and in 2016 introduced UO Real Solutions, with online professional development programs for educators.